-Section 4.2 If services are not covered by our plan, you must pay the full cost
+Section 4.2 If services are not covered by our plan, you must pay the full cost services, or they were obtained out-of-network and were not authorized.

 Our plan covers all medical services that are medically necessary, are listed in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
-You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or plan rules were not followed.
+You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered